-- 1. Handing in their Personal Study Plan to the secretary of the Examination Committee & get it approved (if not already done). (see attachment 1 | Form Personal Study Plan) - 2.
+- 1. Handing in their Personal Study Plan to the secretary of the Examination Committee & get it approved. (see https://studiegids.tue.nl/opleidingen/graduate-school/masters-programs/architecture-building-and-planning/planning/personal-study-plan-psp/?L=0) - 2.
 Enrolling in Osiris for the course 7K45M0 Graduation Project Structural Engineering and Design, before the closing of the registration term of the particular starting quartile. - 3.
-Inform the secretariat of Structural Engineering and Design that you start your graduation project and mention who is in your Graduation Supervision Committee (as far as you already know).
+Inform the secretariat of Structural Engineering and Design that you start your graduation project and mention who is in your Graduation Supervising Committee (as far as you already know).